lrxcvans/hashicorp-interviews-may_2022/education-engineer/terraform-getting-started.md

 ## Prequisites

+Running the lab requires setting up a working environment to install and run Terraform commands.

-To install Terraform, simply visit [Terraform.io](https://www.terraform.io/downloads.html) and download the compressed binary application executable file deliverable for your platform, machine or environment on which you like to run code and do development.
+To install Terraform, visit [Terraform.io](https://www.terraform.io/downloads.html) and download the appropriate zip archive for your platform, machine or environment on which you run code and do development.

 ## Set up your Environment